-I appoint RCAB or its agents as my lawful attorney-in-fact, to act for me in my name and stea and on my behalf, in any way that I would, in the reasonable and sole judgment of RCAB be expected to act if I were personally present, with respect to any injury, illness or medical
+I appoint RCAB or its agents as my lawful attorney-in-fact, to act for me in my name and stead and on my behalf, in any way that I would, in the reasonable and sole judgment of RCAB be expected to act if were personally present, with respect to any injury, illness or medical emergency occurs during the activity.

-I authorize RCAB or its agents to give any and all consents and authorizations to any physical dentist, hospital or other persons or institutions pertaining to some remergency medications, medical or dental treatments, diagnostic or surgical procedures or any other first aid and/or emergency actions as our attempts-it chall deem necessary or appropriate for the bost states of any datal-word.
-You describe the analysis of the second of the contraction of the cont
+I unbeize RCAB or its agents to give any and all consents and authorizations to any physician, dentihoppilor of order persons or institutions persons initiations persons y modelation, modelated ed datal treatments, diagnostic or surgical procedures or any other first aid and/or emergency actions as our thermos-in-fact faital disc mecessary or approprints for the bost interest of any childward.
+I understann that RCAB through its agents will make a reasonable emerget to contact me as soon as reasonably possible in the event of modelal emergency university and ward.

-The release/indemnification/defense provisions above shall apply to any such decision or action

-The powers and authority granted herein may be revoked prospectively by written notice delivered in-hand to RCAB, provided that in such notice I confirm that I am immediately
+The release/indemnification/idetine provisions above shall apply to any such decision or action.
+The powers and authority granted herein may be revoked prospectively by written notice delivered inhand to RCAB, provided that in such notice londiffm that 1 an immediately assuming full responsibilit for all decisions and actions as to my child/wardf w welfare and health.
+Absent receipt of such written notice this resure a dargene and the advectory to my child/wardf welfare.

 Roman Catholic Archbishop of Boston.
-A Corporation So
+A Corporation Solo